-The Fellowship of Christian Cowboys was founded by Wilbur Plaugher, the famous rodeo clown and Mark Schricker, a National Finals Rodeo Calf Roping and Steer Wrestling Champion.
+The Fellowship of Christian Cowboys was founded in 1974 by Wilbur Plaugher, the famous rodeo clown and Mark Schricker, a National Finals Rodeo Calf Roping and Steer Wrestling Champion.
 When Mark and Wilbur first had the vision for starting a fellowship for cowboys they envisioned cowboys ministering to cowboys.
 They knew the message of Jesus Christ was important and that cowboys would listen to cowboys.
 They just never imagined the full scope of what God had in store for the ministry.

 Born: March 13, 1922 Died: Jan.
 2, 2018